zzalscv2/FFEA/doc/2-UserManual/6-InputFileReference.md

    * ` kinetics_out_fname ` <string> <BR>
         The name of the file where kinetic trajectory will be recorded.

-   * ` checkpoint_out ` <string> <BR>
-        The name of the checkpoint file where the details of the state of the last recorded frame will be saved in order to be able to use restarts.

 #### Enable different calculations ####

    * ` calc_noise ` <int>  <BR>